 How to prepare for brain teaser interview questions

-Like your classic behavioral interview questions, the best way to prepare for brain teaser questions is to practice.
+Like your classic behavioral interview questions, the best way to prepare for brain teaser or riddle questions is to practice.
 You can find lists of these types of interview questions online, so take some time to answer a handful of them, talking through your thought process, asking clarifying questions, and explaining exactly how you'd arrive at your answer — even if you don't know the answer off the top of your head.

 Also remember to stay calm, take a deep breath, and don't try to wiggle your way out of the question.
 The interviewer simply wants to better understand the way you operate and process information, so don't shy away from letting them know.